azurecz/azuretechacademy-hybridit-labs-day3/README.md

 while($true) {Invoke-RestMethod $url -DisableKeepAlive}
 ```

-Focus on version which is on end of string.
-No in different window deploy new version of Deploment with different image tag and see what is going on.
-First modify depoymenAppV2.yaml image: to reflect your container repository and tag for Linux version of our application.
+First modify depoymenAppV2.yaml image: to reflect your container repository and tag for Linux version of our application, but this time use different tag with different version of your application.

 ```powershell